erogenousbeef-zz/BigReactors/Roadmap.md

 ### Gameplay
 - Finish the RTG for mid/early-game power.
 Should be easy with the new TE framework I've built.
+- Fix inventory object consumption for the cyanite reprocessor.
+- Fix PoweredInventory object to check for items on start & during the cycle.
+Halt cycle if items are removed.
+- Only consume objects when cycle is done.

 TODO - Beta
 -----------